Mount Sinai Social Work Services

 Programs and Services

 The Mount Sinai Hospital offers comprehensive social work services and programming to meet the myriad needs of the populations we serve.
-We believe that total patient care must emphasize the physical, emotional, and social needs of each patient and family.
-Social Workers collaborate within interdisciplinary teams to serve patients and the larger community from both a micro and macro level including both direct care and prevention.
+We believe that total patient care must emphasize the physical, emotional, and social needs of each patient and their care partners.
+Social Workers collaborate within interprofessional teams to serve patients and the larger community from both a micro and macro level including both direct care and prevention.
 Social Work Services can be found in the following sectors across The Mount Sinai Hospital:

 - Emergency Services.
-Social Workers deliver invaluable crisis services to patients and families in our Adult, Pediatric, and Geriatric Emergency Departments.
+Social Workers deliver invaluable crisis services to patients and families in our Pediatric, Adult, and Psychiatric Emergency Departments.

 - Inpatient Services.
 Every inpatient unit at Mount Sinai has a designated Social Worker who specializes in disease-specific needs as well as the unique needs of Pediatric, Adult and Geriatric patients.

 - Ambulatory Services.
-We provide extensive individual and group social work services in most ambulatory settings including Pediatrics, Adolescent, OBGYN, Adult, and Psychiatric clinics.
+We provide extensive individual and group social work services in most ambulatory settings including Pediatrics, Adolescent, OBGYN, Adult Primary Care and Specialty, and Psychiatry.

-- Care Coordination.
-Social Workers and Care Coordinators are at the forefront of helping patients navigate the complexities of the health care system and preventing hospital readmissions.
+- Care Management.
+Social Workers, Care Coordinators, and Nurse Clinical Coordinators are at the forefront of helping patients navigate the complexities of the health care system and preventing hospital readmissions.